Item 10: Familiarize yourself with standard traits

 Operator Overloads

-Similarly to C++, Rust allows various arithmetic and bitwise operators to be overloaded for user-defined types.
-This is useful for "algebraic" or bit-manipulation types (respectively) where there is a natural interpretation of these operators.
-However, experience from C++ has shown that it's best to avoid overloading operators for unrelated types as it often leads to code that is hard to maintain and has unexpected performance properties (e.g. x + y silently invokes an expensive O(N) method).
+However, experience from C++ has shown that it's best to avoid overloading operators for unrelated types as it often leads to code that is hard to maintain and has unexpected performance properties (e.g., x + y silently invokes an expensive O(N) method).

 The items passed to the operator overload traits are moved, which means that non-Copy types will be consumed by default.
-Adding implementations for &'a MyType can help with this, but requires more boilerplate to cover all of the possibilities (e.g. there are 4 = 2 × 2 possibilities for combining reference/non-reference arguments to a binary operator).
+Adding implementations for &'a MyType can help with this but requires more boilerplate to cover all of the possibilities (e.g., there are 4 = 2 × 2 possibilities for combining reference/non-reference arguments to a binary operator).

 Summary